Spend $99, get free U.S. shipping*

 Hormone replacement therapy can be prescribed to ease some of the symptoms of menopause, but it is associated with many serious risks when used over the long term.
 The benefits include lowering the risk of bone fractures, avoiding hot flashes and changes to the lining of the vagina, it increases the risk of heart and vascular problems, and breast and uterine cancer.

-For most women, the benefits of HRT usually outweigh the risks.
-However, the risks depend on the type of HRT, how long it is taken, and a woman’s health status.
-Speak to a doctor before starting HRT, or it’s already being used, and there are any signs of unexpected side effects.
+For most women, the benefits of hormone replacement therapy usually outweigh the risks.
+However, the risks depend on the type of HRT, when the therapy is started (sooner the better), for how long it is taken, and the person’s general health.
+Speak to an experienced healthcare provider before starting HRT, or if it’s already being used, and there are any signs of unexpected side effects.

 Where is the best place to apply estrogen cream?